Middle School at Wornick is a caring, engaging place to learn and grow.

 Hebrew language is a core part of the curriculum — including beginning classes for students who are new to Wornick.
 A Spanish language elective is also offered as part of the elective wheel in the Sixth Grade, and an elective in the Seventh and Eighth grades.
 Team sports, overnight study trips, service opportunities, electives and a laptop computer provided to every student contribute to an engaging, robust learning experience.

-Each morning, an advisory period affords students a safe space to explore their own social and emotional learning, study skills, and problem solving strategies.
-Electives in music, the arts, technology, drama, and engineering nurture students’ creativity and imagination.
+Advisory periods afford students a safe space to explore their own social and emotional learning, study skills, and problem solving strategies.
+Electives in music, the arts, technology, and engineering nurture students’ creativity and imagination.

 Overnight study trips take middle school learning beyond the classroom and around the world.
-Sixth Grade students explore land formations and the water cycle in a place of breathtaking beauty, Olympic National Park in Washington.
+Sixth Grade students explore land formations and the water cycle in a place of breathtaking beauty and nature.
 History, literature and Judaic Studies themes come to life for Wornick Seventh Graders during a trip through the American South exploring the country’s Civil Rights Movement up close.
-Eighth Graders put their Hebrew skills to work, hosting visiting students from the Reali School in Haifa, Israel and then meeting up with their friends again during their two-week trip to Israel.
-At this time, during COVID-19, field trips are currently on hold.
+Eighth Graders put their Hebrew skills to work, as they embark on a two-week trip to Israel.